 BC Housing works in partnership with the private and non-profit sectors, provincial health authorities and ministries, other levels of government and community groups to develop a range of housing options.

-This diagram illustrates the housing continuum in the province and BC Housing’s contribution in 2015-2016
+This diagram illustrates the housing continuum in the province and BC Housing’s contribution in the fiscal year 2019/20:

-BC Housing is responsible for fulfilling the directives of the Minister Responsible for Housing’s yearly Mandate Letter.
+BC Housing is responsible for fulfilling the directives of the Ministry of Attorney General and Responsible for Housing’s yearly mandate letter.
 Our responsibilities related to social housing reflect an order-in-council under the Ministry of Lands, Parks and Housing Act that established the British Columbia Housing Management Commission (BC Housing) in 1967.
 Our obligations related to strengthening consumer protection for new homebuyers and improving the quality of residential construction comes from the Homeowner Protection Act established in 1998.

 The Provincial Rental Housing Corporation

-We administer the Provincial Rental Housing Corporation, created in 1961.
-The Corporation holds property for social and other low-cost housing for British Columbia.
-For more information, read the Letter of Direction for 2016/17 to the Corporation from the Minister Responsible for Housing and the Corporation’s response to the Letter of Direction for 2015/16.
+We administer the Provincial Rental Housing Corporation (PRHC), created in 1961.
+The Corporation holds property for social and other low-cost housing in British Columbia.

 What we do

 BC Housing develops, manages and administers a wide range of subsidized housing options across the province.
-We work with the Ministry Responsible for Housing to address critical gaps across the housing continuum, which range from emergency shelter and rent assistance in the private market to affordable home ownership.
-We also license residential builders, administer Owner Builder Authorizations and carry out research and education that benefits the residential construction industry and consumers.
-We work with about 800 housing providers and help more than 104,000 households in 200 communities across British Columbia.
+We work with the ministry responsible for housing to address critical gaps across the housing continuum, which range from emergency shelter and rent assistance in the private market to affordable home ownership.
+We also license residential builders, administer owner builder authorizations and carry out research and education that benefits the residential construction industry and consumers.
+We work with about 800 housing providers and help more than 110,000 households in communities across British Columbia.